ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 ### Supporting Features That Amplify Its Impact

-- **Global "Read Aloud" Mode**: The homepage’s "Read Aloud" mode (`+page.svelte`) allows users to listen to all visible widget summaries sequentially, providing a mini-podcast-like experience within the app.
+- **Global "Read Aloud" Mode**: The homepage's "Read Aloud" mode (`+page.svelte`) allows users to listen to all visible widget summaries sequentially, providing a mini-podcast-like experience within the app.
 This complements the daily podcast by offering instant audio access to individual summaries, encouraging users to explore content in audio format even before the podcast is generated.
 - **Waveform Visualization**: The integration of WaveSurfer.js in widgets and the waveform overlay adds a visual element to the audio experience, making it more engaging and interactive, which can hook users into using the audio features regularly.
-- **Personalization**: The profile page’s settings for sources, delivery methods (email/SMS), and TTS preferences ensure the podcast is tailored to each user, increasing its relevance and stickiness.
+- **Personalization**: The profile page's settings for sources, delivery methods (email/SMS), and TTS preferences ensure the podcast is tailored to each user, increasing its relevance and stickiness.

 ---